 13.3.2 Process and Procedures

-An employment service provider receives a VR3121, Referral for Work Readiness Services.
+An employment service provider receives a VR3121, Referral for Personal Social Adjustment Training or Work Adjustment Training.
 The referral and service authorization (SA) may identify skills to be evaluated and addressed in PSAT.
 The personal social adjustment trainer evaluates skills related to any of the areas listed in the service description, but must address all skills listed in the referral or SA.

 The personal social adjustment trainer's responsibilities during the evaluation are to: